mvolkmann/blog/src/smalltalk.md

   even if it was saved that way?
 - What do you click in a morph halo to cause it to display its coordinate system axes?
+- Some packages are built-in meaning that they are included in the distribution of the Smalltalk implementation.
+  Other packages must be downloaded, sometimes by cloning a GitHub repository.
+- Formalize your code to generate HTML from an Association object.
+- Does “morph removeAll” remove a given morph and all of its sub morphs?
+- Another way to browse a class besides pressing cmd-f in the left pane of a system browser and searching for it by name is to enter the name and it workspace and press cmd-b to browse it.
+- Is it more common to include a space after the return caret or not?
+- The protocol of a class is the set of all its instance methods, including those that are inherited from superclasses.
+- Learn how to use all the buttons in a system browser window.
+- The term "extent" in Morphic means the combination of width and height as a Point object.
+- Is "location" a Point object containing X and Y values?